 Ya Nui beach is a charming tiny bay, tucked in a cove between the Windmill Viewpoint and famous Promthep Cape in the very south of Phuket Island.
 It looks like a secret beach but it is in fact very well known and can be really busy on some days.
 Don’t expect to find a deserted secret beach such as Banana Beach, in the north of Phuket or the hard to reach Nui Beach nearby.

 The beach is very small, with a characteristic rock formation splitting it in 2 bays, and a large island in front of it.
 The water is blue-green and very attractive, except maybe in the northern part where a small stream reaches the sea, and sand is thin and powdery.

-You’ll find a good number of beach chairs, the compulsory reggae bar and even a diving center operating right from the beach.
-Tiny thatch roofed restaurants serve all the usual Thai foods, nothing fancy, but you get to drink cold and eat with your feet in the sand, and this only is enough to stop for a break.
+You’ll find a occasional beach chairs and even a diving center operating near the beach.
+Tiny thatch roofed restaurants serve all the usual Thai foods, nothing fancy, but you get to cold drink with your feet in the sand, and this only is enough to stop for a break.

 What makes the small cove of Ya Nui beach unusual and attractive is the small cape in the middle, the big island in the background and the grassy slopes on each side.
 The bay is frequently sheltering yachts and fishing boats and is also a nice beach for an easy snorkeling, with clear waters and plenty of rocky areas.
 If you feel like going a bit further away, you can rent a kayak.
 In case you fall in love with the beach, you’ll find across the road the ‘Yanui Bungalows’ a very local accommodation with a restaurant and diving center.